d-javu/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

                 The DKIM verification result

-                Must contain a lower-case string where the value is one of the results defined in [@!RFC8601] Section 2.7.1.
+                A lower-case string where the value is one of the results defined in [@!RFC8601] Section 2.7.1.

             * "human_result": **OPTIONAL**

-                Must contain more descriptive information to the Domain Owner regarding evaluation failures.
+                More descriptive information to the Domain
+                Owner regarding evaluation failures.

         * "spf": **OPTIONAL**